-Hockey’s Future presents the top group of the 2014 Spring NHL Team Rankings.
-The teams are ranked by the overall quality of their prospect pool as voted on by the HF staff.
-For reference, the top five prospects are listed.
+Below is the 11-20 segment of the Hockey’s Future 2014-15 Fall NHL team rankings.
+The teams are ranked in terms of the quality of their overall prospect pool as voted on by members of the HF staff.
+For reference purposes, just the top five prospects are listed.
 To be eligible, a prospect must meet HF’s prospect criteria.
-The rankings are done twice a year, with this edition being an update to the Fall rankings.
-Each team’s Fall ranking is listed in parenthesis next to their current ranking.
+The ranking is done twice a year, in the Fall and Spring.
+Each team’s rank from the previous rankings is listed in parentheses.

 Photo: Montreal Canadiens defenseman Jarred Tinordi should compete for ice time in the NHL this season.
 Tinordi was a first round pick from the 2010 NHL Draft. (courtesy of Minas Panagiotakis/Icon Sportswire)

 Despite graduating phenomenal young players like Alex Galchenyuk, Brendan Gallagher, and Michael Bournival, the Montreal Canadiens prospect pool continues to look strong.
 While restocking, the Canadiens have also managed to diversify their prospect pool, developing players of many different styles and capabilities at all positions.

 Photo: Boston Bruins goaltender Tuukka Rask is unable to stop a shot by Montreal Canadiens rookie forward Jiri Sekac (not pictured) in the Habs’ 6-4 win over the Bruins on Thursday night (courtesy of Minas Panagiotakis/Icon Sportswire)

 The Montreal Canadiens‘ prized off-season signing started paying dividends on Thursday night.
 Forward Jiri Sekac, a native of the Czech Republic who starred in the KHL last season before being signed by the Habs back in July, scored his first NHL goal in his team’s 6-4 win over the Boston Bruins in the Habs’ home opener.
 Read more»